 • Expected Results: Describes the expected outcome after completing the step.
 Click the pop-out icon to view and edit the field in a larger dialog.
 This is only available for execution steps.

-• Actual Results: An input prompt which allows the executor to describe the results after testing.
+• Actual Results: An input prompt that allows the Executor to describe the results after testing.

 Click Add Instruction to add an instructional prompt.
 The available instruction prompt options are: